casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

         self.context.run(session);
     }

-The next code sample shows you how to invoke one of the methods in the contract.
+The next code sample shows how to invoke one of the methods in the contract.
 Please visit `GitHub <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ to find the rest of the methods.

 .. code-block:: rust